One thing you should know about Molly Bloom is that she is a high achiever.

 Soon after, while finishing her degree in Political Science from the University of Colorado, she applied to some of America's top tier Law Schools with the aim of working in civil rights.

-Next, she transformed herself from an amateur waitress to 'the bank' in some of the most exclusive poker games in the world.
-Known as the 'Poker Princess', Bloom ran high-stakes games that pulled in as much as $4 million per year, with celebrity players including Leonardo DiCaprio, Tobey Maguire, A-Rod, and Ben Affleck.
+Next, she transformed herself into 'the bank' in some of the world's most exclusive poker games.
+Nicknamed the 'Poker Princess', Bloom ran high-stakes games that pulled in as much as $4 million per year, with celebrity players including Leonardo DiCaprio, Tobey Maguire, A-Rod, and Ben Affleck.

 The other thing you need to know about Molly Bloom is that she is resilient.

 Her path to the Olympics was full of roadblocks, including emergency back surgery aged 12 and a "pretty horrific crash" on her Olympic qualifying run, something that eventually led to the end of her athletic career.

 Still grieving the loss of that career, Bloom put her Ivy League endeavors on hold in order to take a break from her overtly ambitious lifestyle.
 This decision led to several jobs and some time couch surfing around LA as her parents cut her off financially.